MGT 5501 International Business Environment Credit: 1.5

 This course will provide an overview of the theory, research and practices used to strategically align human resource policies and practices with the overall goals and objectives of organizations.
 The course will highlight ways in which HR policies and practices affect and are affected by organizations' environments and culture.
 Emphasis will be placed on high performance and innovative work practices.
 Particular attention will be given to assessing internal and external conditions and contexts in which HR policies and practices maximize effectiveness.

-This course presents frameworks and applications for achieving optimal person-organization fit and person-job fit within organizations.
-The importance of strategically planning and implementing recruitment and selection processes will be addressed as it relates to various organizational contexts, including environmental threats and opportunities, organizational size, structure, and climate.
+This course presents theoretical frameworks and practical applications for determining optimal person-organization fit and person-job fit within organizations.
+Emphasis will be placed on integrating recruitment, selection, retention, and training and development strategies and practices with overall business strategies.
+The importance of strategically planning and implementing staffing and development processes will be addressed as critical contributors to organizational effectiveness and sustainability.

 Total Rewards Management presents both theory and practice for designing effective rewards systems within organizations.
 The development of base pay and incentives and how they can be linked to performance will be covered.
 Characteristics of the work environment, such as recognition and development opportunities will also be considered in terms of their contribution to the total reward system.